 5) Duty To Retreat: this is a state-imposed duty requiring anyone facing imminent danger—or actual attack—to do all they can to flee before using force in their defense.
 It is often the burden of the accused to prove they fled, or did everything they reasonably could do to flee.
 One might consider this an unnecessary, extra requirement of innocence.

 Let’s apply this general information–there is, of course, more to the law–to the Trayvon Martin and Justine Damond cases to illustrate the point.

-Trayvon Martin (the Trayvon Martin case archive is available here): thinking Martin, who was out in the rain on a cold night, appeared drugged (he was), and was standing on the lawn of a home that had recently been burglarized and appeared to be casing the place, George Zimmerman called the police and remained on the line as Martin spotted him and sprinted off, disappearing between a long row of townhomes.
+Trayvon Martin (the Trayvon Martin case archive is available here): thinking Martin, who was out in the rain on a cold night, appeared drugged (he was), and seeing him standing on the lawn of a home that had recently been burglarized and realizing he appeared to be casing the place, George Zimmerman called the police and remained on the line as Martin spotted him and sprinted off, disappearing between a long row of townhomes.
 Told twice to keep the dispatcher informed about what Martin was doing, Zimmerman trotted after Martin, not to catch him, but to try to keep him in sight for the officers he was told were on their way.

 Zimmerman quickly lost Martin and told the dispatcher he was turning around and would meet the responding officers at his parked truck.
 Martin had more than enough time to escape and never be seen again, but hid and ambushed Zimmerman, breaking his nose and knocking him to the ground, where Martin straddled him, rained blows down on him in Mixed Martial Arts “ground and pound” style–according to a credible eyewitness–and repeatedly beat his head against the concrete sidewalk upon which he lay.